 The K-12 English as a Second Language (ESL) undergraduate major is available as an initial license as well as an endorsement to an existing license.
 This license qualifies teachers to work with K-12 students for whom English is a second language across a range of subject areas.
 A prerequisite to program admission is two years of high school level or one year of college level language instruction.

 The K-12 ESL program is offered in a hybrid format with a mix of face-to-face and online instruction throughout the semester.
-Program courses are offered in a weekend framework during the academic year and summer semester to make them accessible to working adults.
+Program courses are offered in a weekday evening* framework during the academic year and summer semester to make them accessible to working adults.